Postpartum infections: History

-Although it had been recognized from as early as the time of the Hippocratic corpus that women in childbed were prone to fevers, the distinct name, "puerperal fever" appears in historical records only from the early 18th century.
+Although it had been recognized from as early as the time of the Hippocratic corpus that women in childbed were prone to fevers, the distinct name "puerperal fever" appears in historical records only from the early 18th century.

 The death rate for women giving birth decreased in the 20th century in developed countries.
 The decline may be partly attributed to improved environmental conditions, better obstetrical care, and the use of antibiotics.
 Another reason appears to be a lessening of the virulence or invasiveness of Streptococcus pyogenes.
-This organism is also the cause of scarlet fever, which over the same period had declined but has seen a rise in last decade worldwide especially in Asia with smaller outbreaks in US and Canada.
-UK had reported 12,906 cases between September 2015 and April 2016 which is the largest outbreak since 1969.
+That organism is also the cause of scarlet fever, which declined over the same period but has seen a rise in the last decade worldwide, especially in Asia, with smaller outbreaks in the US and Canada.
+The UK reported 12,906 cases between September 2015 and April 2016, which is the largest outbreak since 1969.